ocaml/platform-blog/opam-pin.md

 #### Package Updates

 How do you keep working on your project as you edit the source code, now that you are installing through OPAM?
-This is as simple as :
+This is as simple as:

 ```
 opam upgrade ocp-reloc